Here’s a look at what you need to know about the Camp David Accords.

 Did not settle the question of East Jerusalem.

-Timeline: November 9, 1977 - Egyptian President Anwar Sadat announces that he is "ready to go to the Israeli parliament itself" to resolve the Mid East conflict.
+November 9, 1977 - Sadat announces that he is “ready to go to the Israeli parliament itself” to resolve the conflict in the Middle East.
 This is despite the fact that the two countries do not have diplomatic relations and are technically still at war.

-November 15, 1977 - Through the U.S., Israel formally extends to President Sadat an invitation to visit the country.
+November 15, 1977 - Through the United States, Israel formally extends an invitation to Sadat to visit the country.

-November 19, 1977 - President Sadat makes a historic first visit by an Arab head of state to Israel.
-During the three-day visit, Sadat meets with Prime Minister Menachem Begin, addresses the Knesset, and lays a wreath at a monument to Israeli war dead.
+November 19-21, 1977 - Sadat makes a historic first visit by an Arab head of state to Israel.
+During the three-day visit, Sadat meets with Begin, addresses the Knesset, and lays a wreath at a monument to Israeli war dead.

-December 2-5, 1977 - Representatives from Syria, Iraq, Libya, Algeria, South Yemen and the PLO meet in Libya to discuss ways of stopping the Israeli-Egyptian peace process.
+December 2-5, 1977 - Representatives from Syria, Iraq, Libya, Algeria, South Yemen and the Palestine Liberation Organization meet in Libya to discuss ways of stopping the Israeli-Egyptian peace process.

 December 5, 1977 - Egypt cuts diplomatic ties with Syria, Iraq, Libya, Algeria and South Yemen.

-September 6, 1978 - The Mid East peace summit begins in Camp David, Maryland.
+September 6, 1978 - The peace summit begins in Camp David, Maryland.
 After meeting formally on the first day of the 13-day summit, Sadat and Begin do not meet again during the negotiations.
-Instead, President Carter acts as a go-between.
+Instead, Carter acts as a go-between.

 September 19, 1978 - The Egyptian Cabinet approves the agreement.